lehoang2005/AMBA-APB-Timer-IP/README.md

 **Author:** Lê Phạm Thái Hoàng

 ## 📝 Project Overview
 This project focuses on the **Design and Verification of an Advanced APB Timer IP** using Verilog.
-The timer features a 64-bit counter with multiple operation modes, an APB bus interface supporting wait states and error responses, and robust interrupt generation.
-The design has been thoroughly verified against a reference Golden Model, achieving **100% Code Coverage**.
+The timer features a 64-bit counter with multiple operation modes, an APB bus interface supporting wait states and error responses, and interrupt generation.
+The design has been verified against a reference Golden Model, achieving **100% Code Coverage**.

 ## ✨ Key Features
 - **64-bit Count-up Timer:** Highly precise 64-bit counter with an active-low asynchronous reset.